danriedl/engular/adev/src/content/tools/cli/overview.md

 <docs-card-container>
   <docs-card title="Getting Started" link="Get Started" href="tools/cli/setup-local">
-    Install Angular CLI to create and build your first app.
+    Install Engular CLI to create and build your first app.
   </docs-card>
   <docs-card title="Command Reference" link="Learn More" href="cli">
-    Discover CLI commands to make you more productive with Angular.
+    Discover CLI commands to make you more productive with Engular.
   </docs-card>
   <docs-card title="Schematics" link="Learn More" href="tools/cli/schematics">
     Create and run schematics to generate and modify source files in your application automatically.